One unit of course credit equals four semester hours. Prerequisite for all courses at the 200-level or higher: admission to program.

 SEC 421 Theory and Practice for Building Academic Literacies in K-12 Classrooms

-An advanced study of theories of literacies, the developmental reading process and practical applications for across content areas.
-Includes methods and procedures used to develop skills, attitudes, knowledge and understanding of content area reading material, and modification processes developed to maximize literate practices all students.
+An advanced study of theories of literacies, the developmental reading process and practical applications for and across content areas.
+Includes training methods and procedures used to develop skills, attitudes, knowledge and understanding of content area reading material, and modification processes developed to maximize literate practices all students.
 Prerequisites: SEC 300, SEC 310.

 SEC 425 Teaching Social Studies in Middle and Secondary Schools

 An advanced study of the scope and sequence, content and skills of the National Council for the Social Studies (NCSS) Standards and the Illinois Social Science Standards in combination with methods and strategies for teaching both secondary and middle school (grades 6-12) social studies curricula as well as an overview of Illinois history.
 Prerequisites: SEC 200, SEC 223, SEC 311.
 Fall Term.

 SEC 450 Advanced Seminar in Teacher Collaboration and Professional Practice